Kotlin/kotlin-jupyter/readme.md

 # Kotlin kernel for IPython/Jupyter

-Kotlin (1.3.70) REPL kernel for jupyter (http://jupyter.org).
+Kotlin (1.3.70) REPL kernel for Jupyter (http://jupyter.org).

 Alpha version.
-Tested with jupyter 6.0.1 on OS X so far.
+Tested with Jupyter 6.0.1 on OS X so far.

 ![Screenshot in Jupyter](./samples/Screenshot.png)

 To start using Kotlin kernel for Jupyter take a look at [this guide](https://github.com/cheptsov/kotlin-jupyter-demo/blob/master/index.ipynb).

 Example notebooks can be found in the [samples](samples) folder

+## Installation

+Two ways to install kernel:

+### Conda package

+If you have `conda` installed, just run:

+`conda install kotlin-jupyter-kernel -c jetbrains`

+### From sources

+Run `./gradlew install`

+Use option `-PinstallPath=` to specify installation path. *(Note that Jupyter looks for kernel specs files only in predefined places.)*

+Default installation path is `~/.ipython/kernels/kotlin/`.

+## Usage

+- `jupyter console --kernel=kotlin`
+- `jupyter notebook`
+- `jupyter lab`

+To start using kotlin inside Jupyter Notebook or JupyterLab create a new notebook with `kotlin` kernel.

 ## Supported functionality